rsocket/rsocket/Protocol.md

 ### Frame Header Format

-ReactiveSocket frames begin with a ReactiveSocket Frame Header.
+RSocket frames begin with a RSocket Frame Header.
 The general layout is given below.

 ```
      0                   1                   2                   3